A Year With Pack 194

 The spring campfire takes the place of our regular monthly pack meeting.
 As is the case in the Fall campfire, we have many skits and songs, and the meeting ends with roasting marshmallows over the coals to make s’mores.
 While we don’t camp out in May, this is the meeting where most boys receive their rank advancements for the year.
 Scouting is not just fun and games: at their den meetings the boys learn many age-appropriate skills related to citizenship, ecology, and the outdoors.

-The June cookout is an opportunity to just have fun.
-The scouts have tug of war, water balloon toss, watermelon smash, gaga ball, and this year a slip-and-slide.
+The June field day and cookout is an opportunity to just have fun.
+The scouts have tug of war, water balloon toss, watermelon smash, gaga ball, and other games.
 We also ask the scouts to invite a friend who might be interested in scouting.
+There is a discount for families who pre-register for next year at this event.

-In July, we attend a Lowell spinners game as a pack. after the game, we get our camping gear, pitch tents in the outfield, and watch a movie.
+In July or August, we attend a baseball game as a pack.
+After the game, we get our camping gear, pitch tents in the outfield, and watch a movie.
 It is the softest ground you will ever camp on!
+We used to go to the Lowell Spinners, but starting in 2022, we’ve gone to the Worchester Red Sox.